Decision

 Consumer – C2 – September 2024

-In relation to the Neighbourhood and Community Standard, we gained assurance that Bolton at Home works in partnership with relevant organisations to deter and manage anti-social behaviour and hate incidents in the neighbourhoods that it provides social housing.
+In relation to the Neighbourhood and Community Standard, we gained assurance during the inspection that Bolton at Home works in partnership with relevant organisations to deter and manage anti-social behaviour and hate incidents in the neighbourhoods that it provides social housing.
 Bolton at Home undertakes analysis of anti-social behaviour and hate crime incidents and is currently improving its reporting to its board on this.

 We have assurance that Bolton at Home treats its tenants and prospective tenants with fairness and respect, addresses complaints fairly, effectively and promptly, and delivers fair and equitable outcomes for tenants.

-Governance – G2 – February 2025
+Governance – G2 – December 2025

-However, we found evidence through the inspection that improvement is needed in the board’s financial management and planning.
-Bolton at Home needs to develop a business plan that is more sustainable and resilient.
+During the inspection, we saw evidence that there is regular and appropriate consideration of alternative options to deliver value for money and make best use of resources.
+We also found evidence through the inspection that improvement is needed in the board’s financial management and planning and that Bolton at Home needs to develop a business plan that is more sustainable and resilient.
 The board needs to consider how its strategic financial planning and delivery of strategic objectives aligns with Bolton at Home’s capacity and risk appetite.

-Viability – V2 – February 2025
+Viability – V2 – December 2025

 Background to the judgement